octree/Highlightr/README.md

 Highlightr is an iOS & macOS syntax highlighter built with Swift.
 It uses [highlight.js](https://highlightjs.org/) as it core, supports [185 languages and comes with 89 styles](https://highlightjs.org/static/demo/).

-Takes your lame string with code and returns a NSAttributtedString with proper syntax highlighting.
+Takes your lame string with code and returns attributtes syntax highlighting.

 ![Sample Demo](./coding.gif)